bhatti/api-mock-service/README.md

 ## Contract Testing CLI
-In addition to serving a mock service, you can also use a builtin contract client to test remote services for stochastic testing by generating random data based on regex or API specifications.
+In addition to serving a api-mock-service, you can also use a builtin contract client to test remote services for stochastic testing by generating random data based on regex or API specifications.
 For example, you may capture a test scenario for a remote API using http proxy such as: